-Travelling to Hokkaido Japan?
-Looking for the best whisky distilleries and craft spirits to indulge in?
+Travelling to Hokkaido?
+Looking for the best Japanese distilleries, whisky and craft spirits to indulge in?

 After you’re done skiing and snowboarding on those spectacular Japanese ski fields, you must check out these distilleries.
 No Hokkaido distillery is alike, so hit them all!